Borland: Inprise Corporation era

-In April 1998 Borland International, Inc. announced it had become Inprise Corporation.
+In April 1998, Borland International, Inc. announced it had become Inprise Corporation.

-For several years (both before and during the Inprise name) Borland suffered from serious financial losses and poor public image.
+For several years, before and during the Inprise name, Borland suffered from serious financial losses and poor public image.
 When the name was changed to Inprise, many thought Borland had gone out of business.
-In March 1999, dBase was sold to KSoft, Inc. which was soon renamed dBASE Inc. (In 2004 dBASE Inc. was renamed to DataBased Intelligence, Inc.).
+In March 1999, dBASE was sold to KSoft, Inc. which was soon renamed dBASE Inc. (In 2004 dBASE Inc. was renamed to DataBased Intelligence, Inc.).

 In 1999, Dale L. Fuller replaced Yocam.
-At this time Fuller's title was "interim president and CEO."
+At this time Fuller's title was "interim president and CEO".
 The "interim" was dropped in December 2000.
 Keith Gottfried served in senior executive positions with the company from 2000 to 2004.

 A proposed merger between Inprise and Corel was announced in February 2000, aimed at producing Linux-based products.
-The scheme was abandoned when Corel's shares fell and it became clear that there was no strategic fit.
+The plan was abandoned when Corel's shares fell and it became clear that there was no strategic fit.

 InterBase 6.0 was made available as open-source software in July 2000.

 In November 2000, Inprise Corporation announced the company intended to officially change its name to Borland Software Corporation.
 The legal name of the company would continue to be Inprise Corporation until the completion of the renaming process during the first quarter of 2001.
-Once the name change was completed, the company would also expect to change its Nasdaq market symbol from 'INPR' to 'BORL'.
+Once the name change was completed, the company would also expect to change its Nasdaq market symbol from "INPR" to "BORL".

 Borland Software Corporation era

-On January 2, 2001, Borland Software Corporation announced it has completed its name change from Inprise Corporation.
-Effective at the open of trading on Nasdaq, the company's Nasdaq market symbol would also be changed from 'INPR' to 'BORL'.
+On January 2, 2001, Borland Software Corporation announced it had completed its name change from Inprise Corporation.
+Effective at the opening of trading on Nasdaq, the company's Nasdaq market symbol would also be changed from "INPR" to "BORL".

-Under the Borland name and a new management team headed by president and CEO Dale L. Fuller, a now-smaller and profitable Borland refocused on Delphi and created a version of Delphi and C++ Builder for Linux, both under the name Kylix.
+Under the Borland name and a new management team headed by president and CEO Dale L. Fuller, a now-smaller and profitable Borland refocused on Delphi and created a version of Delphi and C++Builder for Linux, both under the name Kylix.
 This brought Borland's expertise in integrated development environments to the Linux platform for the first time.
 Kylix was launched in 2001.

 Plans to spin off the InterBase division as a separate company were abandoned after Borland and the people who were to run the new company could not agree on terms for the separation.
 Borland stopped open-source releases of InterBase and has developed and sold new versions at a fast pace.

-In 2001 Delphi 6 became the first integrated development environment to support web services.
+In 2001, Delphi 6 became the first integrated development environment to support web services.
 All of the company's development platforms now support web services.